-Roselyn Payne Epps has spent her life and career as an advocate for women, minorities, and the underserved.
-Combining her skills as doctor and administrator, she is recognized for her foresight and leadership in medicine, pediatrics, maternal and child health, women's health, and public health.
+Roselyn Payne Epps spent her life and career as an advocate for women, minorities, and the underserved.
+Combining her skills as doctor and administrator, she was recognized for her foresight and leadership in medicine, pediatrics, maternal and child health, women's health, and public health.
 As the first African American local and national president of the American Medical Women's Association, she helped to establish the AMWA Foundation, to endow its women's health initiatives and to support research advocacy, service, and scholarship programs.

 Rosalyn Payne Epps was born in Little Rock, Arkansas and grew up on the campus of Savannah State College in Georgia.
 As an undergraduate she majored in zoology and chemistry at Howard University and graduated cum laude in 1951.
 She continued her medical education there, graduating with honors in 1955.

 After completing her internship and residency, Dr. Epps spent ten years at the Bureau of Maternal and child Health at the D. C. Department of Public Health, from 1961 to 1971, and in 1973 earned her master's degree in public health from Johns Hopkins University.
 She was chief of the Bureau of Hospitals at the D.C.
 Department of Human Resources from 1971 to 1975, then chief of the Bureau of Clinical Services and in 1980 was made acting commissioner of public health.

 Dr. Epps was a scientific program administrator from 1995 to 1998, at the National Cancer Institute of the National Institutes of Health, where she planned and implemented strategies to distribute smoking prevention and cessation research results to a hundred thousand health professionals throughout the United States and abroad.
 She was also program officer for several research initiatives focusing on cancer screening and diagnosis.